 The site is generally dominated by pasture, and exotic species associated with highly disturbed agricultural land.
 Weeds on site that are listed by DPI or NSW DCCEEW are tabled in Section 3.
-In general, weed infestation in the riparian corridor is minimal.
-Woody weeds and Juncus acutus (Spiny Rush) present the primary weed constraint.
+In general, the priority species for management on the site is Juncus acutus (Spiny Rush).
 Tussock and rhizomatous grasses are likely to require management under the plan, however these are likely to be manageable under a similar regime with most other common species.